 - Be mindful of the time that you bring up and discuss climate change with students.
 Is it a really stressful time, where students are already under a lot of pressure?

 - Reinforce that the outcomes of the climate crisis are not a foregone conclusion- there are predictions and models of what could happen.
-We need to emphasize the 'could' and that there are other possible outcomes if we act- including those that expand rights and justice for more people. by US Congresswoman Alexandria Ocasio Cortez is a powerful example of visualizing this alternative future in the American context.
+We need to emphasize the 'could' and that there are other possible outcomes if we act- including those that expand rights and justice for more people.
+This video by US Congresswoman Alexandria Ocasio Cortez is a powerful example of visualizing this alternative future in the American context.

 - In my interactions with young people I always like to emphasize not only the importance of acting, but of finding the ways to take action that you enjoy, and that help to feed your sense of purpose.
 I do this by having students brainstorm what they already enjoy doing, and what skills and talents they have or that they want to learn.
 And then thinking creatively about how these skills, talents and interests can be used to support climate action.
 In this way young people can continue to nurture the skills and interests they have while also using them to create a positive change.